Treehouse of Horror VI: Production

 "Treehouse of Horror VI" was the first of two Treehouse of Horror episodes to be executive produced by Bill Oakley and Josh Weinstein.
 The episode was "so long" because, according to Oakley, "all three of these segments are very complex stories [...] and it's hard to fit three complete stories into 21 minutes".
 Because of the length, the episode featured a very short opening sequence and did not include several trademarks established in previous Treehouse of Horror episodes, such as Marge's warning or wraparounds.
 The first segment, "Attack of the 50-Foot Eyesores", was written by John Swartzwelder, who had previously worked at an advertising agency.
 "Nightmare on Evergreen Terrace" was written by Steve Tompkins and has been described by David X. Cohen as "one of the scariest [segments]".
 "Homer3" was written by Cohen, although the idea was pitched by Oakley.
-The original idea was that Homer would visit several dimensions, including one where everything was made out of paper cut-outs, but they decided that it would be too complicated.
+The original idea was that Homer would visit several dimensions where he change through different animation art styles, including one where everything was made out of paper cut-outs, but they decided that it would be too complicated.

 The episode includes a cameo appearance from Paul Anka, who sings the song "Just Don't Look".
-In response, he sent a letter to the producers in which he thanked them for the mention.
+He had been referenced in "Grandpa vs. Sexual Inadequacy, where Marge describes Homer as "Rex Harrison and Paul Anka rolled into one."
+In response, he sent a letter to the producers thanking them for the mention.
 After receiving the letter, they decided to ask him to guest star.
 According to David Mirkin, he tried to get Al Gore to host the episode, but the producers got no response to their request.
 "There was an eerie silence," Mirkin said.
 He added that "if the VP decides now to pursue this showbiz offer, it's just too late [...]
 He missed his chance."

 In the final scene of the episode, Homer is sent to the real world in the first ever live-action scene in The Simpsons.
 It was filmed on Ventura Boulevard in Studio City and directed by David Mirkin, who later said that Fox "couldn't have been less supportive" because they thought it would be too expensive.
 The scene involves a crane shot which pulls back as the credits are shown.
 Fox "begrudgingly" allowed Mirkin to use a crane for the ending.
 The scene was filmed on a sidewalk with the crane on the street and Mirkin was not able to fully stop traffic for the shot.
 Because of this, when the camera swings around, a line of cars can be seen backed up on the street.
 Mirkin was also disappointed in the quality of the camera pan, again blaming the lack of support from Fox and the inability to halt the traffic.